-John Hudson has featured in two series of Discovery's prime-time TV survival show Survive That (a.k.a Dude You're Screwed in the USA).
-By testing his survival skills from the darkest depths of a Mexican jungle cenote, in a Utah desert slot-canyon, and on top of a stormy Alaskan glacier; John's stoicism and “cheeky" British sense of humour has won him many fans worldwide.
+John Hudson has featured as a resident expert in two series of Discovery's prime-time TV survival show Survive That, a.k.a Dude You're Screwed in the USA.
+By testing his survival skills from the darkest depths of a Mexican jungle cenote, in a Utah desert slot-canyon, and on top of a stormy Alaskan glacier; John's everyday stoicism and “cheeky" British sense of humour has won him many fans worldwide.

-John is regularly asked to contribute survival-related opinions and expertise on local, national and international radio shows.
-For selected examples of his broadcasting work, see the images, links and video below.
+John is regularly asked to contribute informed opinion and survival-related expertise on local, national and international radio stations, including Talk Radio, Radio 5 Live and Radio New Zealand.
+For selected examples of his broadcasting work, see the images, links and showreel video below.

 john hudson: showreel

-Enjoy a short showreel film featuring John's TV work over the last few years.
-To discuss broadcasting or media opportunities, please contact his agent Wolfsong Media: firstname.lastname@example.org
+Enjoy a short showreel film featuring John's international TV work over the last few years.
+Please follow John on Twitter for announcements of upcoming TV, radio shows & appearances

 survive that/ dude you're screwed